 The Porch Club has numerous departments and committees providing a wide variety of opportunities for members to become involved, forge new friendships, and contribute to the club and community.

 Arts Performing develops programs that include music, dance, and drama.
-This includes the song at general meetings, leading the Porch Club chorus, and a bi-annual dramatic presentation for the general membership.
+This includes the songs at general meetings, leading the Porch Club chorus, and a bi-annual dramatic presentation for the general membership.

 The Garden Department is one of the most active and popular departments of the Porch Club of Riverton.
 Recently the area of Conservation was added to the department heading.
 Members are able to attend lectures, garden workshops, and trips to a variety of garden and conservation venues in the tri-state area.
-Maintenance of the Porch Club gardens as well as the grooming and planting of downtown Riverton are also activities the members enjoy.
+Maintenance of the Porch Club gardens, as well as the grooming and planting of downtown Riverton, are also activities the members enjoy.
 Other opportunities include flower arrangements and decorations for the monthly meetings and teas.
 On alternate years the Garden Department hosts their famous Garden Tour.
-The Tour is a major fundraiser for the Porch Club and highlights the homes and gardens of Riverton, Palmyra and Cinnaminson.
-The year closes with the annual Garden Party at a member’s home
+The Tour is a major fundraiser for the Porch Club and highlights the homes and gardens of Riverton, Palmyra, and Cinnaminson.

 Home Life/Social Services